palfrey/postcode/offline/README.md

 And once it has finished, you will have a postcodes.db :) Put this into /sdcard/postcodes.db and the offline backend should pick it up.

-This can then be used by the postcodes app to read off your postcode without an internet connection.
+This can then be used by the Postcode app to read off your postcode without an internet connection.